 40118 worked its last train in January 1985 and was initially withdrawn in February 1985, being shown as stored serviceable at Tyseley after over 25 years of active service.
 It was one of 20 Class 40s built at the Robert Stephenson & Hawthorn factory in Darlington, allowing production capacity at the Vulcan Foundry to build the 22 production Class 55 Deltics.
-In May that year it was reinstated to departmental traffic for use on engineering trains for the remodelling project at Crewe station.
+In May that year it was reinstated to departmental traffic (and renumbered 97408 in the process) for use on engineering trains for the remodelling project at Crewe station.

 at Tyseley where it currently resides.